tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : Relative time in seconds from the beginning of the delegation certificate's notBefore value after which the delegated credential is no longer valid.

-scheme:
+expected_cert_verify_algorithm:

 : The signature algorithm of the credential key pair, where the type SignatureScheme is as defined in the TLS 1.3 standard.
+This is expected to be the same as CertificateVerify.algorithm sent by the server.

-version:
+expected_version:

 : The version of TLS in which the credential will be used, where the type ProtocolVersion is as defined in TLS 1.3.
+This is expected to match the protocol version that is negotiated by the client and server.

 public_key: